KevinVan720/morphable_shape/README.md

 ## Shape Morphing

-Every shape in this package can be gracefully morphed into one another, including the border(s).
+Every shape in this package can be morphed into one another, including the border(s).
 Hence the name of this package.
 To morph between two shapes you first need to create a ShapeBorderTween:
 ```dart
 MorphableShapeBorder startBorder = MorphableShapeBorder(shape: startShape);
 MorphableShapeBorder endBorder = MorphableShapeBorder(shape: endShape);